gakpenting/durdevacmap/README.md

 ![Task 1](readme-src/7.png)

-there will be a sidebar on the right side of your screen if you click "yes" add some information on it and click "add" button on the bottom right side of your screen you and click "yes"
+there will be a sidebar on the right side of your screen add some information on it and click "add" button on the bottom right side of your screen you and click "yes"

 ![Task 1](readme-src/8.png)